Deepdwn/docs/content/changelog/version-0-29-0/index.md

 Do you find yourself starting documents the same way over and over?
 Maybe you use the same set of categories or tags, maybe you always add the current date to your blog posts, or maybe you don't like copying YAML every time.

-Deepdwn now supports markdown templates, to save you a couple of steps.
+Deepdwn now supports markdown templates to save you a couple of steps.

 {{< img-simple src="images/recipes-template.png" alt="Markdown file with the beginnings of a baking recipe, used as a template for future documents" >}}